sonic011gamer/edk2-msm8226/README.md

-Attempt to create a minimal EDK2 for MSM8909 devices
+Attempt to create a minimal EDK2 for some MSM8909 devices

 ## Status
 Boots to efi shell, now for certain.